What Is A Smart Contract?

 But, we also see this great unknown of possibilities, where a self-executing contract can create new revenue models and entities, like a decentralized autonomous organization.

-Quick sidechain: If we have blockchain, do we even need crypto?
+Quick sidechain: If we have blockchain, do we even need digital assets?
 YES!
 Remember, in order for our network to truly be decentralized and run autonomously, those holding the ledger must have an incentive to maintain it truthfully.
 What is their incentive?
-Cold hard crypto cash.
+Cold hard digital asset cash.